artsy/README/playbooks/documentation.md

 - Production data or logs (including indirectly through migration output, etc.)
 - Repositories representing substantial business value, novelty, or criticality (such as the main API, content management system, or auction operator tools)
+- Security or compliance topics, including pending security work items or vulnerability-handling procedures

 Content that _maybe_ should be private, depending on its sensitivity:

-- Security or compliance topics, including pending security work items or vulnerability-handling procedures
 - Incident/support instructions, including data recovery or incident-mitigation procedures
-- Sensitive business rules, definitions, or implementations (tiering, targeting, buyer/bidder qualification, spam heuristics, search ranking algorithms, data partnerships...)
+- Internal business rules, definitions, or implementations (tiering, targeting, buyer/bidder qualification, spam heuristics, search ranking algorithms, data partnerships...)
 - Un-announced feature work
-- Industry or user research or analysis that may hold some competitive value
+- User research or industry analysis that may hold competitive value
 - References to private content (according to the criteria above) including documentation of private systems, links to private gists that may include private data or logs, etc.

-## General engineering content
+## Engineering content _not_ specific to repos

-This public [artsy/README](https://github.com/artsy/readme) repo is our default location for shared engineering content such as:
+This public [artsy/README](https://github.com/artsy/readme) repo is our default location for general engineering content such as:

 - onboarding resources
 - team procedures and playbooks
+- other public resources that are not repo-specific

-The private [artsy/potential](https://github.com/artsy/potential) repo supplements that with internal resources such as:
+The private [artsy/potential](https://github.com/artsy/potential) repo supplements artsy/README with resources such
+as:

 - documentation and diagrams of internal architecture
 - security bounty program procedures
 - playbooks for handling common on-call incidents (see [the wiki](https://github.com/artsy/potential/wiki))
+- any other content that should be private according to the criteria above

 ## Engineering blog